List of incarnations of Spider-Man

-"Spider-Man" is the name of several superheroes in the Marvel Universe.
-The first titular and main protagonist is Peter Parker, created by Stan Lee and Steve Ditko.
-Other characters have adopted the alias over the years in the Earth 616 universe such as Ben Reilly and Otto Octavius.
-There also consists of alternate universe versions of the web-slinger such as May "Mayday" Parker and Miguel O'Hara.
+This is a list of superheroes in the Marvel Universe who have used the name "Spider-Man" or share the characteristics of Spider-Man.
+The original and best known Spider-Man character, who has the secret identity Peter Parker, was created by Stan Lee and Steve Ditko.
+Other characters have adopted the alias of "Spider-Man" over the years in the Earth-616 universe such as Ben Reilly and Otto Octavius.
+There are also alternate universe versions of Spider-Man such as May "Mayday" Parker and Miguel O'Hara.

 Characters named Spider-Man

 Peter Parker

 Peter Parker, the Amazing Spider-Man, is the mainstream and original Earth-616 incarnation of the character and appears in almost every piece of Spider-Man related media.
 All other "spider-men" are derived from him.

 Ben Reilly

 Ben Reilly is a clone of Peter Parker, who also briefly fought crime as the Scarlet Spider.
 He also took over as Spider-Man (with a new costume) when Peter retired to settle down with a new family.
 This lasted until the original Green Goblin returned and murdered him.
+Long after his death, Reilly was resurrected by the Jackal.

+Later on Ben joined a company known as Beyond Corporation and worked under them, during this time Ben reunited with his old girlfriend Janine Godby.
+After learning he lost pieces of his mind, Ben ran away from Beyond.
+He later fought with Peter hoping to get his memories back and fell into a quantum shifting polymer as the building exploded.
+Janine found him and Ben picked up a new alias known as Chasm.